fbef0102/Game-Private_Plugin/L4D_插件/Weapons_武器/l4d_weapon_clear_reload/readme.md

 	If you don't use any of these plugins at all, no need to worry about conflicts.
 	1. [l4d2_weapon_csgo_reload](https://github.com/fbef0102/L4D1_2-Plugins/tree/master/l4d2_weapon_csgo_reload)
-		* Quickswitch Reloading like CS:GO in L4D2
+		* Quickswitch Reloading like CS2 in L4D2
 </details>

 * <details><summary>Changelog | 版本日誌</summary>